microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Win.md

 > [!IMPORTANT]
 > Before you proceed with this option, please close all open applications.
 As a first step, this parameter activates the required logging and then prompts you to reproduce the problem.
-While you’re doing so, the 'Compliance Utility' collects and records data.
+While you’re doing so, the Compliance Utility collects and records data.
 Once you have reproduced the problem, all collected files will be stored into the default logs folder (`%temp%\ComplianceUtility`).
 Every time you call this option, a new unique subfolder will be created in the logs-folder that reflects the date and time when it was created.

-In the event that you accidentally close the PowerShell window while logging is enabled, the 'Compliance Utility' disables logging the next time you start it.
+In the event that you accidentally close the PowerShell window while logging is enabled, the Compliance Utility disables logging the next time you start it.

 > **Note**
 >
-> Neither CAPI2 or AIP event logs, network trace nor filter drivers are recorded if the 'Compliance Utility' is not run in an administrative PowerShell window as a user with local administrative privileges.
+> Neither CAPI2 or AIP event logs, network trace nor filter drivers are recorded if the Compliance Utility is not run in an administrative PowerShell window as a user with local administrative privileges.
 ### 🔵[A] AIP service configuration | -CollectAIPServiceConfiguration <a name="aip-service-config"></a>

 This parameter collects your AIP service configuration information (e.g. [SuperUsers](https://learn.microsoft.com/en-us/azure/information-protection/configure-super-users) or [OnboardingControlPolicy](https://learn.microsoft.com/en-us/powershell/module/aipservice/set-aipserviceonboardingcontrolpolicy?view=azureipps) etc.) by using the [AIPService module](#aipservice-module).